 So, to ensure your company name is a good one, it’s mission-critical to find a unique and memorable business name.
 Yet how do you know if your idea for a brand name is memorable?

-One of the most effective approaches to test name memorability is to work with experts.
-Experts can perform tests to see if potential names truly stick.
+One of the most effective approaches to test name memorability is to work with people in the field of name testing.

 Remember: A company name should trigger an emotion or sensation.